e.max: Bond or Cement?

-Lithium disilicate has definitely taken the dental profession by storm – and Ivoclar to new heights of profitability.
-The company that released Empress to us so many years ago, and saw it proliferated by every manufacturer who could deconstruct it, was much more careful to guard their product when Empress II, the original name of the lithium disilicate that we know today as e.max, was introduced.
-It has also been named Empress Eris in the past.
+Lithium disilicate has taken the dental profession by storm — and Ivoclar to new heights of profitability.
+The company that released Empress to us so many years ago, and saw it proliferated by every manufacturer who could deconstruct it, was much more careful to guard its product when Empress II (the original name of the lithium disilicate that we know today as e.max) was introduced.
+It has also been named Empress Eris.

 I love this stuff.
-Lithium disilicate has made it possible for us to have an all-ceramic crown material that actually works reliably in almost every situation.
-While it originally was less-than-perfect for many esthetic applications, the technical modifications that have been made over the past few years have given us a material that can be used with esthetic confidence in both posterior and anterior teeth.
-The one remaining application in which it struggles to fully displace other materials is in situations where a very thin occlusal thickness is required, such as second molars in cases where a cant is being corrected.
+Lithium disilicate has enabled us to have an all-ceramic crown material that works reliably in almost every situation.
+While it originally was less than perfect for many esthetic applications, the technical modifications made over the past few years have given us a material that can be used with esthetic confidence in both posterior and anterior teeth.
+The one remaining application in which it struggles to displace other materials entirely is when a skinny occlusal thickness is required, such as second molars in cases where a cant is being corrected.
 Fortunately, zirconia has appeared to fill that need, although I’ve seen some unusual esthetic results in cases that are not a bright and light shade.
-That being said, pretty much everyone I know in dentistry is using e.max lithium disilicate in their practice.
+That being said, pretty much everyone I know in dentistry uses e.max lithium disilicate in their practice.

-Before we investigate that, let’s limit our conversation to lithium disilicate since that is the material for which the question is asked.
+Before we investigate that, let’s limit our conversation to lithium disilicate because that’s the material for which the question is asked.
 There are two e.max products that are lithium disilicate: e.max Press and e.max CAD.

 e.max Press